mckenzielee/Qi-Docs/docs/Filter Expressions.rst

 **String function examples**

-The following examples assume that the Qi Type event includes a field named ``sValue`` of type **string**:
+The following examples assume that the SdsType event includes a field named ``sValue`` of type **string**:

 +---------------------------------------------+-----------------------------------------------------------------+